tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - If you can be successful or famous or respected at your chosen craft above all that?
 Fantastic.
 Just remember: no amount of worldly gains will matter— especially at the end of your life—if you have failed at being a parent to those with whom you would most love to share those gains.

+# Are You the Good Guys?

+- It’s the boy’s sweetness, his insistence on doing the right and kind thing, despite the darkness of the world, that keeps the father from spiraling into despair or cruelty.

+- Are you the good guys?
+Or have you curdled along with your political party?
+Have you been corrupted by your industry?
+Have you grown callous and indifferent with all the responsibilities and stresses of life?
+Are you too busy worrying about your mortgage and your golf game to care about other people?
+Are you too far down the road to change?
+To question and reflect?
+To see things from a new perspective?

+- The good news is that you have a boy like that in your own life.
+Your kids are a wonderful source of innocence and purity.
+They see things with fresh eyes.
+They are not yet jaded.
+They are also a kind of warrant.
+Why should you change?
+Why should you be one of the good guys?
+For them.

+- Give them hope.
+Give them a model.
+Be one of the good guys.

+# What Matters More Than Results

+- “Did you do your best?
+How do you feel about it, Tracee?”
+- Tracee—who, amid some fits and starts, went on to become a very accomplished actress—would explain that her mother’s emphasis taught her an essential perspective shift: “how to navigate a life through how it feels to you, as opposed to how it looks to everyone else.”

+- What matters more than your kids’ grades in school is the priorities they pick up and the values they absorb.
+So that’s the question: Are you teaching them that test scores matter or that learning counts?
+Are you teaching them that success is winning arbitrary competitions or that it is becoming the best version of themselves?

+- Results don’t matter—not the obvious ones, anyway.
+What counts is the person your kids are shaping themselves into and the things you do along the way to help them.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to